saranvananvasu/golangSetup/README.md

 11) when you hit the scanf in the source code, go to the delve debugger and give the input.
 To exit the code loop, run ctrl+D EOF which exits the scanf loop

+12) If the 'F11' function key resolves to Desktop view, then Go to 'System preferences' --> Keyboard --> shortcuts --> untick 'Show Desktop'. to redefine Function keys use the keyboard menu and tick 'Use F1, F2 etc' option

 # helpful links: